 Travel around Goa for the local sites

-There’s plenty to see in Goa, especially if you rent a bike or a scooter and go traveling with your friends.
-Dudhsagar Falls offer a picturesque sight of waterfalls falling over a bridge with trains regularly passing by.
+There’s plenty to see in and around Goa including Divar Island and Chorao Island.
+If you rent a bike or scooter you can travel to attractions like Dudhsagar Falls which offers a picturesque view of water falling over a bridge with trains traveling by.
 They are most beautiful during the monsoon, but it is still a great sight in winter.
 Yashwantgad Fort, also known as Redi Fort, is a spectacular ruin entangled in plants and trees.
 The Paradise Beach located nearby is a beautiful secluded line of white sand with almost no visitors.
 Go to the north of Goa to enjoy the fascinating colonial architecture of the Old Goa.

 Music and concerts